FlexHaufen/DrawIO_Electronics/README.md

 # DrawIO_Electronics
 - This is a simple library for electronics components.
 Because the included library is trash.
 - Symbols are drawn according to **IEC** norm.
-The US symbols are petty bad, but what did you expect from someone who still uses the imperial system.
+The US symbols are bad, but what did you expect from someone who still uses the imperial system.

 ## Preview
 ![Preview](res/preview.svg)